EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 1. If the wings are just about in contact with the water's surface, then the leak path is sealed as it is interrupted by the surface.
 Pressures on both sides are not compromised and hence the wing becomes more efficient.

-2. The downwash of air behind the wing (created by circulation) reacts against the river's surface, creating a higher pressure underneath the wing - a phenomenon known as 'ground effect'
+2. The downwash of air behind the wing (created by circulation) reacts against the river's surface, creating a higher pressure underneath the wing - a phenomenon known as 'ground effect'.

+### Ground Effect
+In aviation, 'ground effect' occurs when the aircraft wings are close to a fixed surface - generating increased lift and reduced aerodynamic drag